sonnyp/Commit/README.md

 Make changes and hit `Ctrl+Shift+Q` on the Commit window to restart it.

-To pass the tests you will have to install a few dependencies
+To pass the tests you have to install a few dependencies

 ```
 # Install development dependencies